werf/werf/docs/pages_en/usage/deploy/deployment_scenarios.md

 werf bundle copy --from archive:myapp-latest.tar.gz --to registry.internal/mycompany/myapp:latest
 ```

-As a result, the bundle and its associated images will be published to the new container registry accessible from the Kubernetes cluster.
+As a result, the chart and its associated images will be published to the new container registry accessible from the Kubernetes cluster.
 All that remains is to deploy the published bundle to the cluster using the `werf bundle apply` command like this:

 ```shell
 werf bundle apply --tag latest --release myapp --namespace myapp-production --repo registry.internal/mycompany/myapp